-Social Ministry supports local nonprofit organizations that provide food, shelter, health care and services in the community.
-Additionally, we support important programs that benefit God’s people around the world.
-These include Compassion International and Operation Christmas Child.
+That means we support local nonprofit organizations that provide food, shelter, health care and services in the community.
+Additionally, we donate to important programs that benefit God’s people around the world, such as Lutheran World Relief’s emergency responses to disasters here and abroad.
+This includes the crisis in Ukraine, and natural disasters such as floods, hurricanes, tornadoes and wildfires.

-Good Shepherd also participates as a host church for the Religious Coalition’s Emergency Family Shelter.
-If you’d like to volunteer but have not yet been trained, contact Karen Stegman at [email protected]
+Good Shepherd also served as a host church for the Religious Coalition’s Emergency Family Shelter.